Harmonizing Tunes, Playing Solo Guitar, and More …

 - A lead sheet of the tune is useful because of its visual nature (and because it contains just the basic info you need)

-- Be motivated to create your very own version of the chord melody you are working on.
+- Be motivated to create your very own version of the tune you are working on.
 There’s no right (or wrong) way to do it.
 Often ask yourself : What works for me?

 - Reading complete arrangements of chord melodies from a book doesn’t “cut it”… you must create your own chord melodies!
 Trust me on this.
 Being a “do-it-yourselfer”, I deeply believe in the power(s) of self-discovery.
 It’s much more rewarding and improvement comes faster this way.